nimish2864/Assignment_pixelvide/README.md

 # Assignment_pixelvide

-Assignment is completed with html,css(bootstrap also) and JS.
+Assignment is completed with HTML,CSS(bootstrap also) and JS.

-After downloading the zip file, extract it and then run the index file for output.
+After downloading the zip file, extract it and then run the index.html file for output.